straysheep-dev/ansible-configs/install_vscode/README.md

 install_vscode
 =========

-Installs Visual Studio Code on Linux.
+Installs Visual Studio Code for Linux.

-This will default to the `code-oss` package that ships with Kali.
-On all other distros it will use the Microsoft package feed to as its source to install `code`.
+This will default to the [`code-oss` package when executed on Kali](https://www.kali.org/blog/kali-linux-2021-2-release/#new-tools-in-kali).
+On all other distros it will use the Microsoft package feed as its source to install `code`.

 Tested on Ubuntu, Kali, Fedora.